What does a Instrumentation Engineer do?

 Instrumentation Engineer Job Description Sample

 We are seeking a skilled Instrumentation Engineer to join our team.
-The ideal candidate will be responsible for designing, installing, and maintaining instrumentation systems to ensure the efficient operation of our facilities.
+The ideal candidate will be responsible for designing, installing, and maintaining instrumentation systems and equipment.
 This role requires a strong understanding of electrical, mechanical, and control systems.

 Responsibilities:

-- Collaborate with other engineers and technicians to ensure seamless integration of instrumentation systems.
+- Collaborate with cross-functional teams to ensure seamless integration of instrumentation systems.

 Qualifications